OleksiyRudenko/default-beauty.css/README.md

     </small></p>
 ```

-It will look like this:
+It will look like this (but beautified):
 **Styled with
 <a href="https://github.com/OleksiyRudenko/default-beauty.css" target="_blank">
     <i class="fas fa-heart"></i> Default-Beauty.css <i class="fab fa-github-square"></i>